 6) You have a free giveaway for your email list or some type of incentive to join.
 The common strategy is some type of information product, but you could make your list into a course or email series or a service.

-What should the free give-a-way be?
+What should the lead magnet be?

 You just need to put in the work to connect the dots between what your visitors want and what you can give them.